Aeroluna/Vivify/README.md

   "b": float, // Time in beats.
   "t": "DeclareRenderTexture",
   "d": {
-    "name": string, // Name of the depth texture "xRatio": float, // (Optional) Number to divide width by, i.e. on a 1920x1080 screen, an xRatio of 2 will give you a 960x1080 texture
+    "name": string, // Name of the texture
+    "xRatio": float, // (Optional) Number to divide width by, i.e. on a 1920x1080 screen, an xRatio of 2 will give you a 960x1080 texture.
-    "yRatio": float, // (Optional) Number to divide height by "width": int, // (Optional) Exact width for the texture.
+    "yRatio": float, // (Optional) Number to divide height by.
+    "width": int, // (Optional) Exact width for the texture.
     "height": int, // (Optional) Exact height for the texture.
     "colorFormat": string, // (Optional) https://docs.unity3d.com/ScriptReference/RenderTextureFormat.html